spectatora/php-bdt/README.md

 # php-bdt
 Bio metrical Data Transfer for PHP

-- implmeentation will be handled by providing a new php-extension and porting all the functionality from *C*.
+- Implementation will be handled by providing a new php-extension and porting all the functionality from *C*.

 This library is meant to include implementation of the SimplesOTExtension - https://github.com/FMI-VT/Simplest-OT-Python-Implementation